 Over 15 million

-people are confirmed to live and work in garbage dump communities worldwide, though this is expected to be a gross underestimate.
+people are confirmed to live and work in communities that rely on garbage dumps worldwide, though this is expected to be a gross underestimate.
 This number is on the rise.

 – International Solid Waste Association